CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **MCP**
 - **Definition**: Model Context Protocol, a standardized interface for AI agents to interact with external tools
-- **Context**: mcp-ssh-orchestrator implements the MCP protocol for AI agent integration
+- **Context**: MCP SSH Orchestrator implements the MCP protocol for AI agent integration

 **Mermaid**
 - **Definition**: A markdown-like syntax for generating diagrams